krokedil/klarna-checkout-for-woocommerce/readme.txt

 = 2025.12.08    - version 2.16.3 =
 * Enhancement   - Added 'kco_wc_available_recurring_countries' filter for limiting subscription support to certain countries.
 * Tweak         - Declare compatibility with cart and checkout blocks.
-* Tweak         - Removed the previous requirement for an explicit filter for zero‑total carts.
-Carts containing subscriptions are now supported even if the total amount is zero, which also resolves the issue of the checkout reloading when Kustom is the only available gateway.
 * Fix           - Fixed an issue where certain subscription products were incorrectly treated as regular products.

 = 2025.12.04    - version 2.16.2 =